zhufuyi/sponge_doc/en/microservice-development-protobuf.md

 ### 🔹Automatically Adding CRUD API Interfaces

-Automatically adding CRUD API interfaces is the same as described in the "Microservice Development with MySQL" section in the document.
+Automatically adding CRUD API interfaces is the same as described in the "GRPC service development (mysql)" section in the document.
 You can click to view the documentation on <a href="/microservice-development-mysql?id=%f0%9f%8f%b7automatically-adding-crud-api-interfaces" target="_blank">Automatically Adding CRUD API Interfaces</a>.

 > [!tip] In the CRUD API interfaces, there is a paginated query interface with arbitrary conditions.
 With this interface, you can avoid writing many API query interfaces.
 Click to see <a href="/public-doc?id=%f0%9f%94%b9arbitrary-condition-paging-query" target="_blank">Arbitrary Condition Paging Query</a> instructions.